Levels of Measurement – Meaning & Examples

 Interval Mean average Deviation

-Ratio Geometric or harmonic mean Studentized range
+Ratio Harmonic or Geometric mean Studentized range

 The importance of the four levels of measurement